-This classic study notes the first appearance of a mathematical symbol and its origin, the competition it encountered, its spread among writers in different countries, its rise to popularity, its eventual decline or ultimate survival.
-The author’s coverage of obsolete notations — and what we can learn from them — is as comprehensive as those which have survived and still enjoy favor.
-Originally published in 1929 in a two-volume edition, this monumental work is presented here in one volume.
+This classic study notes the first appearance of a mathematical symbol and its origin, the competition it encountered, its spread among writers in different countries, its rise to popularity, and its eventual decline or ultimate survival.
+Originally published in 1929 in a two-volume edition, this monumental work is presented here in a single volume.

 Traces development of arithmetic, algebra, geometry, and trigonometry in ancient world; influence of Hindu and Arabic mathematicians on medieval Europe; and trends that led to modern mathematics.
 1917 edition.